How Do I Become a Peace Officer?

 2. The department's job flyer has higher and/or additional selection requirements over those stated above.
 Why aren't they the same?

 Local law enforcement departments may set higher standards than the statewide minimum standards.
-Where there are no statewide minimum standards, the local hiring authority may set a standard, e.g. vision and hearing standards.
+Where there are no statewide minimum standards, the local hiring authority may set a standard (e.g. vision and hearing standards) and/or additional selection requirements, such as a physical ability test.
 This is why some standards vary from department to department.

 3. Is the Regular Basic Course the minimum training requirement for all peace officers employed by agencies in the POST program?